 Positioned perfectly just half a mile south of the the I-20 corridor at the Boulevard / Zoo Atlanta entrance and exit ramps, your morning commute to Hartsfield-Jackson International Airport is a predictable 10- to 15-minute door-to-door rideshare trip against traffic.
 Grady Memorial Hospital is a five-minute drive, while Emory University Hospital Midtown is just 10 minutes away and Piedmont Hospital is 15 minutes away.
 Prefer taking Marta?
 The King Memorial Marta Train Station is just a 9 minute walk up the street.

 Associated with Keller Williams Realty Intown Atlanta, a licensed Georgia real estate broker.
-Each office is independently owned and operated.
+Each Keller Williams Realty office is independently owned and operated.
+Each licensed salesperson with The Rob Smith Team is a member of the Georgia Association of Realtors and the National Association of Realtors.
+Equal Housing Opportunity.
 All material presented herein is intended for informational purposes only.
 Information is compiled from sources deemed reliable but is subject to errors, omissions, changes in price, condition, sale, or withdrawal without notice.
 No statement is made as to the accuracy of any description.
 All measurements and square footages are approximate.
 Nothing herein shall be construed as legal, accounting or other professional advice outside the realm of real estate brokerage.
-Equal Housing Opportunity.